eVanilla/instabot.rb/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/eVanilla/instabot.rb

-Also i have to say thank you for all you guys who contributed to this project __( i have to make a list of it )__
+Also i have to say thank you for all you guys who contributed on this project

 and if you like it just... hit the star button to make me __(us)__ happy! (≖ᴗ≖✿)